 “Then it doesn’t matter which way you go,” said the Cat

-Wonderland features an eclectic mix of emotions and styles from some of the greats of contemporary and modern art: Oehlen, Kiefer, Lassnig, Baselitz, Wurm, Lichtenstein and others.
+Wonderland features an eclectic mix of emotions, styles and media from some of the greats of contemporary and modern art: Oehlen, Kiefer, Lassnig, Baselitz, Warhol, Wurm, Lichtenstein and others.
+Curator, Klaus Albrecht Schröder, presents the works in themed areas, such as pop art, anarchy in art, or forms of abstraction.

 In its own way, the exhibition complements a concurrent one at the main Albertina site: the landscapes in City and Countryside offer their own alternative escape route into urban and rural scenes reproduced or invented by artists across five centuries.